heena2004shaikh/heer_port/react-portfolio/README.md

 ## 🌟 Features

 ### 🏠 Home
-Step into Maddy's digital world with a dynamic landing page featuring smooth animations powered by Framer Motion.
+Step into Heena's digital world with a dynamic landing page featuring smooth animations powered by Framer Motion.
 Get to know his expertise and passion for development through an engaging introduction that highlights his professional journey.

 ### 💼 Work Experience
-Explore Maddy's professional journey through an interactive timeline of projects and achievements.
+Explore Heena's professional journey through an interactive timeline of projects and achievements.
 Each entry is beautifully animated and provides detailed insights into his contributions and the technologies utilized.

 ### 🎨 Portfolio
-Discover Maddy's projects through an animated gallery that showcases his technical versatility.
+Discover Heena's projects through an animated gallery that showcases his technical versatility.
 Each project card reveals detailed information about:
 - Project objectives and challenges
 - Technical implementation details
 - Live demos and GitHub repositories
 - Key learnings and outcomes

 ### 📄 Resume
-Access Maddy's professional background through an interactive resume section featuring:
+Access Heena's professional background through an interactive resume section featuring:
 - Downloadable PDF format
 - Smooth rendering with react-pdf
 - Responsive design for all devices
 - Detailed skill breakdown and certifications

 ### 📬 Contact
-Connect with Maddy through a modern, responsive contact form.
+Connect with Heena through a modern, responsive contact form.
 The section includes:
 - Direct email integration
 - Social media links
 - Professional networks